alexeys1/Translate_AllinOne/README.md

 ### Runtime behavior and stability

 - The translation pipeline preserves style markers, placeholders, and key tokens as much as possible.
+- Signs, entity text, books, item tooltips, scoreboards, and advancements use a structured Minecraft `Component` translation pipeline: only translatable text units are submitted, while the original component structure, styles, and protected tokens are preserved when the translation is applied.
+Responses with an invalid structure or missing tokens are rejected and retried with priority.
+- `Component` caches are split into six independent stores for items, scoreboards, signs, entities, books, and advancements.
+Each store has separate statistics, preventing different translation contexts from affecting one another.
-- Item, scoreboard, Wynn NPC dialogue, and WynnCraft quest tracking use persistent template caches and support configurable automatic backups.
+- Items, scoreboards, signs, entities, books, Wynn NPC dialogue, and WynnCraft quest tracking all use persistent caches and support configurable automatic backups.
 - Supported WynnCraft text paths prefer local dictionary hits first, then cache, then remote AI fallback.
 - `Dictionary Config` provides a master switch and per-slot enable toggles.
 When enabled and a dictionary file is selected, supported paths follow `dictionary -> cache -> remote AI`.
 If no file is selected for a slot, dictionary lookup for that slot is skipped.
 - The `Item/Skill` dictionary selector supports multi-select and loads multiple dictionary files together; the `Dialogue` and `Quest` dictionary selectors remain single-select.
+- The `Other Translations` section lets you independently enable sign, entity-text, and book translation; configure their target language, display mode, range, request concurrency/batch size, and hotkeys for translating, viewing the original text, and refreshing the cache.
 - Item tooltip translation supports an independent refresh-cache hotkey, which forces the current cache to refresh and immediately requeues translation.
+The `Other Translations` refresh hotkey can also be used for signs, entity text, and books.
 - `missing key` / `key mismatch` trigger prioritized retries and provide clearer in-game status fallback and feedback.
 - Version changes automatically back up existing config and cache files to reduce upgrade risk.